AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 1. **Navigate to the Desired Location:** Move to the desired location within the document where you intend to add the form.

-1. **Add the Adaptive Form Block:** To create a form block to render the form.
+1. **Add the Adaptive Forms Block:** To create a form block to render the form.
 Select Insert > Table, and create a one column, two row table.
 Name the table "Form" and paste the preview URL in the second row.
 Make sure the URL is formatted as a hyperlink, not plain text, as illustrated below:

     | Form  |
     |---|